vibhatha/nexoan/design/crud-api/README.md

 ### Run Tests: Mode 1 (Independent Environments and Services)

-We assume the Mongodb and Neo4j are provided as services or they exist in the same network.
+We assume the Mongodb, Neo4j, and PostgreSQL are provided as services or they exist in the same network.

+> **Note**: For detailed PostgreSQL testing instructions including coverage reports and specific test selection, see [DEVELOPMENT.md](DEVELOPMENT.md).

 ```bash
 # Build the test image